 We all want to look our best, but did you know there is actually a science behind cutting your hair and painting your nails?
 Just like all careers, cosmetology requires certain skills and characteristics.
-You will learn about various beauty regimes related to hair, nails, plating, and presentation to truly wow your guests.
+You will learn about various beauty regimes related to hair, nails, skin, and spa treatments, and discover how to create your own business model quickly and efficiently while still looking fabulous, of course!

+plating, and presentation to truly wow your guests.
 Explore careers in the culinary arts for ways to channel your newfound passion!